Here’s an update to my post about Mark’s self-coaching book theme statement.

 Your comments and suggestions are very welcome.

-Wherever possible, we’ll post updates on the progress of Mark’s ‘effortless authorship’ project.
+Wherever possible, I’ll post updates on the progress of Mark’s ‘effortless authorship’ project.